metsuke/Tuerkas128-Framework-metsuos/Perseus_1_0/README.md

   * The `graphics\SPR\` folder contains the bitmaps included in `tuerkas128_spr_bitmaps.asm`.
   * The `graphics\MAINCHAR\` folder must containt a file `tuerkas128_spr_bitmap.asm` with the bitmap of the main char. **SPOILERS AHEAD** Perseus includes two extra files here: one for the bitmap of Perseus himself and another one for the bitmpa of the unexpected appearance of Medusa.

 * The `intro_menu\` folder contains all the files the game needs for the intro and the menu.
 These files must be included in the file `bank_S1.asm`, in the root directory.
-The only requirement for the intro and menu files is that a PUBLIC routine named +T128_IntroBS1+ must exists in one of this files.
+The only requirement for the intro and menu files is that a PUBLIC routine named *T128_IntroBS1* must exists in one of this files.
 This routine is called right after the game is loaded.
 The framework does not provided code for creating the intro or the menu.
-All of it must be coded in assembly language from scratch by the author.
+All of it must be coded in assembly language from scratch.
 Perseus, for instance, includes in this folder the file `tuerkas128_code_text.asm` with routines for printing text on screen.

+* The `scoreboard\` folder must contain a file `tuerkas128_SB_routines.asm`.
+This file must contain a lookup table for every scoreboard type.
+Perseus has 3 scoreboard types:
+  * DIGIT: It displays a variable by printing a number (for instance, number of coins, or number of knives)
+  * BAR:  It displays a variable by rendering a bar (for instance, energy)
+  * ICON: It displays an on/off variable (for instance, invisibility or speed up)

 _______________________________